VYC Charitable Foundation advances grants

 Those immediate grants are for:

-All Faiths Food Bank which has swung into action with its “summer” lunch program at remote locations and distribution points, as schools have closed ending our children’s reliance on the school lunch program.
+All Faiths Food Bank, which has swung into action with its “summer” lunch program at remote locations and distribution points, as schools have closed, ending children’s access to the school lunch program.

-Family Promise of South Sarasota County; its member churches have lost their housing sources due to closures, and must rent motel/hotel space for a growing population of homeless families.
+Family Promise of South Sarasota County, whose member churches have lost their housing sources due to closures, and must rent motel/hotel space for a growing population of homeless families.

-Sky Family YMCA of Venice which had to close many of its services, is courageously maintaining the services of its Camp and Early Learning services to care for children of working families, and have expanded to include the children of first responders and medical personnel, who need to know their children are safe as they are pressed to care for us.
+SKY Family YMCA of Venice, which had to close many of its services, and is maintaining its camp and early learning programs to care for children of working families, and has expanded to include the children of first responders and medical personnel, who need to know their children are safe as they care for others.

-We hope those of you who have the health and resources to care for others will join us.
-Please find ways to contribute directly to working charities or foundations (like the Gulf Coast Community Foundation) that are directing funds to the most dire community needs.
+Foundation members hope residents who have the health and resources to care for others will do so.
+They are encouraged to find ways to contribute directly to working charities or foundations (like the Gulf Coast Community Foundation) that are directing funds to the most dire community needs.

-We will get through this together; let’s look back on this as a time of courage and caring

 Post a comment as

-Note: Editor’s note: Don Healy is the media relations lead for the Venice Yacht Club Foundation Charitable Foundation.^p